Hypnerotomachia Poliphili: History

+Translations

+A French translation or rather adaptation appeared in the 1540s.

 In 1592, in a London edition, "R. D." (who is believed to be Robert Dallington) partially translated the Hypnerotomachia Poliphili.
 Here, it was given its best known English title, The Strife of Love in a Dream.
 In 1999, a first complete English translation by musicologist Joscelyn Godwin was published.
 However his translation uses standard, modern language, rather than following the original text's pattern of coining and borrowing words.

 Since the 500th anniversary in 1999, several other modern translations have been published.
 These include a translation into modern Italian as part of the (volume 1: fac-simile; volume 2: translation, introductory essays and more than 700 pages of commentary) edition by Marco Ariani and Mino Gabriele; into Spanish by Pilar Pedraza Martínez; into Dutch with one volume of commentary by Ike Cialona; into German, with commentary inserted into the text, by Thomas Reiser; and partly into Polish by Anna Klimkiewicz.

 A complete Russian translation by the art historian Boris Sokolov is now in progress, of which the "Cythera Island" part was published in 2005 and is available online.
 The book is planned as a precise reconstruction of the original layout, with Cyrillic types and typography by Sergei Egorov.

 Ten of the monuments described in the Hypnerotomachia were reconstructed with computer graphics and were first published by Esteban A. Cruz in 2006 and in 2012.
 In 2007, Cruz established a full, design-study project Formas Imaginisque Poliphili, an ongoing independent research project with the objective of reconstructing the content of the Hypnerotomachia Poliphili, through a multi-disciplinary approach, and with the aid of virtual and traditional reconstruction technology and methods.